Conus infinitus

 Conus infinitus is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
-They are capable of "stinging" humans, therefore live ones should be handled carefully or not at all.
+They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

-The size of an adult shell varies between 12 mm and 25 mm.
+The size of an adult shell varies between 15 mm and 25 mm.
+It is long with a wide top and a protruding spiral.
+The shell is greenish-grey with brown spots.

+The core of juvenile shells is yellow.

+The animal is slightly redish-grey, with a gradually darker siphon.
+Juveniles are lighter.